 Let’s now turn to this poem.
 Widdemer’s focus is the classics: books that have endured the test of time and continue to influence readers and writers of contemporary and modern works.

-The poem starts with an observation that, when we’re young and lack enough life experiences, people, and our experiences with them, fascinate us more.
-But, as we grow older and the cares of our own lives start to weigh us down, those same exciting, interesting people and experiences don’t seem to be quite as enticing.
-Either we don’t find in them the things or answers we’re seeking now, as older people, or, perhaps, they become more incomprehensible to us.
-Of course, all this is, likely, because they are also in similar situations of trying to get on with their own lives and faced with their own challenges and concerns.
+The poem starts with an observation that, when we’re young and lack enough life experiences, people and our experiences with them, fascinate us more.
+But, as we grow older and the cares of our own lives start to weigh us down, those same exciting, interesting people and experiences don’t seem quite as enticing.
+Either we don’t find in them the aspects or answers we’re seeking now, as older people or, perhaps, they become more incomprehensible to us.
+Of course, all this is, likely, because they are also in similar situations of trying to get on with their own lives and dealing with their own challenges and concerns.

 To Widdemer’s narrator, as he/she addresses the reader, this is when books can be the most helpful to one who loves them.
 They are the quiet friends and counselors who never change, the friends who stay constant and who have all the understanding and knowledge that one often needs but finds, mostly, lacking or inaccessible in average daily interactions.